cableray/hipster_album_cover/README.md

 ## Configuration

 Dependencies and all configuration is done in <tt>environment.rb</tt>.
-Your database (currently not used) is also set up here.
-DataMapper will use sqlite3 by default.
-Tests use the sqlite3-memory adapter (no configuration needed).

 Add your controller actions in <tt>application.rb</tt>.
 Views for these actions are placed in the <tt>views</tt> directory.
 Static files, including a stock